 An exhaustive list of state and local laws and policies that would interact with a carbon tax is beyond the scope of this paper.
 However, this section addresses certain key state policies.
-Before describing those policies, it briefly summarizes the legal limits imposed on those state policies by the Constitution's dormant Commerce Clause (dCC) and Supremacy Clause.102
+Before describing those policies, it briefly summarizes the legal limits imposed on those state policies by the Constitution's dormant Commerce Clause (dCC) and Supremacy Clause.

 The dCC, a corollary to the Commerce Clause inferred by courts, prohibits states from (a) discriminating against commerce because it originates in another state, (b) regulating commercial activity in other states, or (c) imposing an "undue burden" on interstate commerce.
 This is not a blanket prohibition on all state laws affecting interstate activities or activities in other states, however.
 Courts strictly scrutinize regulations that expressly advantage intrastate products or services vis-à-vis extrastate competitors or that regulate activities wholly outside a state's borders.
 Otherwise the courts apply a balancing test to challenged laws and regulations.
-The courts apply a balancing test to challenged laws and regulations.

 The Supremacy Clause-"[t]his Constitution, and the Laws of the United States which shall be made in Pursuance thereof...shall be the supreme Law of the Land"-gives federal statutes preemptive authority over state law in several circumstances.
 Those are often referred to, in shorthand, as express preemption, field preemption, and conflict preemption.
-Congress can expressly vest a federal law with preemptive authority.105 (Importantly, if a federal law pertains to an area traditionally regulated at the state level, then courts will presume that the federal law does not supersede the state law unless Congress has expressly said it does.106) Courts can also infer congressional intent to preempt a whole regulatory field on one of two bases: if Congress has legislated so comprehensively that no room is left for states to do more, or if "the federal interest is so dominant" that "the federal system" is assumed to preclude enforcement of state law in the same field.107 Finally, even where Congress has not expressly preempted state law nor manifestly intended to occupy the whole relevant regulatory field, courts can still find that state law is preempted.
-If the state law "stands as an obstacle to the accomplishment and execution of [Congress's] full purposes and objectives," then courts can conclude that it conflicts impermissibly with federal law and must be preempted.109 tax initiatives in 2016 and 2018;113 and New York State and the New York Independent System Operator (NYISO) are developing a carbon charge on the wholesale sale of power.114 Since 2015, California's cap and trade scheme has covered sources in California's electricity, industrial, transportation, and natural gas sectors, which altogether emit roughly 85 percent of the state's annual total GHG emissions.115
+Congress can expressly vest a federal law with preemptive authority.
+(Importantly, if a federal law pertains to an area traditionally regulated at the state level, then courts will presume that the federal law does not supersede the state law unless Congress has expressly said it does.)
+Courts can also infer congressional intent to preempt a whole regulatory field on one of two bases: if Congress has legislated so comprehensively that no room is left for states to do more, or if "the federal law in the same field.
+Finally, even where Congress has not expressly preempted state law nor manifestly intended to occupy the whole relevant regulatory field, courts can still find that state law is preempted.
+If the state law "stands as an obstacle to the accomplishment and execution of [Congress's] full purposes and objectives," then courts can conclude that it conflicts impermissibly with federal law and must be preempted.

 A number of lawsuits have asked courts to determine the validity of the state-level policies described below under the dCC and/or federal statutes with potentially preemptive effects, like the Federal Power Act and Clean Air Act.
-By and large, courts have upheld these policies.110
+By and large, courts have upheld these policies.

 Carbon pricing.
-California and the nine Regional Greenhouse Gas Initiative (RGGI) states have assigned prices to GHG emissions using cap and trade schemes.111 Oregon explored a similar scheme in 2016 and will again in 2019;112 voters in Washington State voted to reject carbon
+California and the nine Regional Greenhouse Gas Initiative (RGGI) states have assigned prices to GHG emissions using cap and trade schemes.
+Oregon explored a similar scheme in 2016 and will again in 2019; voters in Washington State voted to reject carbon tax initiatives in 2016 and 2018; and New York State and the New York Independent System Operator (NYISO) are developing a carbon charge on the wholesale sale of power.
+Since 2015, California's cap and trade scheme has covered sources in California's electricity, industrial, transportation, and natural gas sectors, which altogether emit roughly 85 percent of the state's annual total GHG emissions.